Matty Layne Glasgow

 poet. educator. teaching artist.

 While completing his MFA in Creative Writing & Environment at Iowa State University, Matty served as Poetry Editor for Flyway: Journal of Writing & Environment, co-facilitated the Teen Writers Workshop at the Ames Public Library and the Ames High School Creative Writing Club, and led a therapeutic writing workshop for the National Alliance of Mental Illness of Central Iowa.
-He is the recipient of a Vice Presidential Fellowship from the University of Utah where he will begin his doctoral studies in the fall.
+He is the recipient of a Vice Presidential Fellowship from the University of Utah where he will begin his doctoral studies and serve as the WITS Coordinator in the fall.
 He currently reads poetry for The Adroit Journal and teaches with Writers in the Schools in Houston, collaborating with secondary teachers and working with young writers in various schools, museums, and community projects.